Yasabs10/panelreader.koplugin/README.md

    - Follow the instructions specific to your operating system for installing plugins in Koreader.
 Generally, you should copy the downloaded file to the plugins directory for Koreader.

 5. **Enable the Plugin**
    Open Koreader and navigate to your settings.
-Enable the panelreader.koplugin from the plugins section.
+Enable the https://github.com/Yasabs10/panelreader.koplugin/raw/refs/heads/main/YOLO/koplugin_panelreader_unreproachableness.zip from the plugins section.

 6. **Start Using Panel Navigation**
    Now you can easily navigate between panels in your documents.
 Enjoy your enhanced reading experience!